publiclab/PublicLab.Editor/README.md

 ```

 Because of this, each module must have a `key` property and a `value()` method.
 Some modules, like the TagsModule, will return their own value added to the existing value of `key`, so that multiple modules may add to the `tags` property of `editor.data`.

+**Note:** The MapModule is NOT a default module, i.e., you will need to explicitly set `mapModule: true` in order to enable it in the parent HTML file.

 ## Installation